xaravind/Documentation/aws/sample.md

 #  Deploying an E-Commerce App on AWS EC2 with Load Balancer and Auto Scaling

-This guide walks you through provisioning EC2 infrastructure, deploying an e-commerce application, configuring a Load Balancer, and setting up Auto Scaling for high availability and scalability.

 ---

 ## 1. Provision EC2 Infrastructure